 - Building Relationships

-So, after the history lesson, what is the case for building external links if you could be penalized by something you spent hours, days or even weeks to create?
+So, with this sort of risk, what is the case for building inbound links if you could be penalized by something you spent days, weeks or even months to create?

 Mozscape Correlations w/Google US Rankings